Start of Main Content

 Top 25 ACOs by patient population

-Keep reading for a data-driven analysis of the ACOs in the U.S. that serve the largest patient populations.
+Below is a data-driven look at the ACOs in the U.S. that serve the largest patient populations.

 What are accountable care organizations (ACOs)?